-Note that normally the Web service and the Web service client will not be in the same system, so you have to repeat the exercise of importing the library for both systems.
+Note The web service and the web service client will not normally be in the same system, so you have to repeat the exercise of importing the library for both systems.
 In this case, you may or may not want to use packages.